Pali: Pali literature

 Other types of texts present in Pali literature include works on grammar and poetics, medical texts, astrological and divination texts, cosmologies, and anthologies or collections of material from the canonical literature.

 While the majority of works in Pali are believed to have originated with the Sri Lankan tradition and then spread to other Theravada regions, some texts may have other origins.
-The Milinda Panha may have originated in northern India before being translated from Sanskrit or Gandhari Prakrit.
+The Milindapañha may have originated in northern India before being translated from Sanskrit or the Gandhari language.
 There are also a number of texts that are believed to have been composed in Pali in Sri Lanka, Thailand and Burma but were not widely circulated.
 This regional Pali literature is currently relatively little known, particularly in the Thai tradition, with many manuscripts never catalogued or published.